redFrik/raspberrypiWorkshop/README.md

     ```
 6. press ctrl+o to save and ctrl+x to exit
 7. `pd -stderr -nogui -verbose -audiodev 4 testsines.pd` (test different audiodev - 4 is usually the usb soundcard)
+8. you should hear two sine tones

-8. stop with ctrl+c
+9. stop with ctrl+c
-9. `nano testmic.pd` and copy/paste the following
+10. `nano testmic.pd` and copy/paste the following

     ```
     #N canvas 1068 88 450 300 10;